derjust/BigData/README.md

 }
 ```

-**Hint:** It should be ensured that no anonymous classes are used but static inner classes.
-Otherwise execution of the `TestPipeline` will cause serialization excetpions.
+**Hint:** It should be ensured that no anonymous classes but static inner classes are used.
+Otherwise execution of the `TestPipeline` will cause serialization exceptions.

 The test cases can be run via the classic
 ```